 Statutory Compliance Statement For IMRF Employees.
 Pursuant to the Illinois Open Meetings Act, as amended (including P.A.
-97-0609), MetroLINK provides notice of a “total compensation package” (as defined in the Act, with the total proposed compensation to exceed $150,000/year) pertaining to MetroLINK IMRF employee(s) to be considered for approval at the next regular monthly meeting (December 13, 2017).
-A physical copy of the applicable information, including the name of the impacted employee(s) and respective corresponding compensation data, is available at the MetroLINK Administrative Office, 1515 River Drive, Moline, Illinois 61265, Attn: Jeffrey A. Nelson, General Manager
+97-0609), MetroLINK provides an annual notice of a “total compensation package” (as defined in the Act, with the total proposed compensation to exceed $150,000/year) pertaining to MetroLINK IMRF employee(s).
+A physical copy of the applicable information, including the name of the impacted employee(s) and respective corresponding compensation data, is available at the MetroLINK Administrative Office, 1515 River Drive, Moline, Illinois 61265, Attn: Jeffrey A. Nelson, CEO/Managing Director.

 (5 ILCS 120/) Open Meetings Act.

 (5 ILCS 120/1) (from Ch.
 102, par.
 41)